gitlabhq/gitlabhq/doc/gitlab-geo/ha.md

 The IP addresses given are examples and may be different depending on the network topology of your deployment.

-The only external way to access the two GitLab Geo deployments is by HTTPS at `gitlab.us.example.com` and `gitlab.eu.example.com` in the example above.
+The only external way to access the two Geo deployments is by HTTPS at `gitlab.us.example.com` and `gitlab.eu.example.com` in the example above.

-NOTE: **Note:**
+> **Note:** The primary and secondary Geo deployments must be able to
-The primary and secondary GitLab Geo deployments must be able to communicate to each other over HTTPS.
+> communicate to each other over HTTPS.

 ## Redis and PostgreSQL High Availability